 Officers’ research grants

-Applications for Officers’ research grants are accepted two times per year, and share the same deadlines in January and August as the larger research grants program.
+Applications for Officers’ research grants are accepted two times per year and share the same deadlines in January and August as the larger research grants program.
 Officers’ research grants are awarded on the merit of the letter of inquiry alone and the review process is usually eight weeks from the corresponding deadline.
 Awards are made available after internal review.
 Recently about 8-10% of the letters of inquiry for an Officers’ research grant have been approved for funding.